FAQ

 Why do people study the Alexander Technique?

+People study the Alexander Technique for a variety of reasons, most commonly to overcome problems with chronic musculoskeletal pain, improve posture, general well-being, or skilled performance (Eldred et al., 2015).
 The Alexander Technique is also commonly used to enhance performance.
 Athletes, singers, dancers, and musicians use the Technique to improve breathing, vocal production, speed, and accuracy of movement.
+Additionally, people study the Technique to achieve greater conscious control of their posture, balance, coordination, and habitual reactions.

 What does a typical lesson consist of?

 Activities in the lessons usually begin with relatively simple (and very habitual) tasks such as sitting down and standing up from a chair, walking, & climbing stairs.
-From there you can take the skills learned in easier tasks and apply them to more complicated activities such as playing the violin, or horseback riding.
-Workers with repetitive stress injury and/or carpel tunnel syndrome often experience great relief when applying the Alexander Technique to their work.
+From there you can take the skills learned in easier tasks and apply them to more complicated activities such as playing the violin or horseback riding.
+Workers with repetitive stress injury and/or carpel tunnel syndrome often experience relief when applying the Alexander Technique to their work.

 Is there scientific proof of the Alexander Technique’s effectiveness?